sharetribe/flex-docs/src/docs/references/assets/index.md

 not have their own independent versions.
 Unlike Git, however, the asset tree versioning does not support branching.

-To facilitate access to the latest asset data, Flex maintains a built-in _alias_ called `latest` that always refers to the latest asset tree version.
+To facilitate access to the latest asset data, Sharetribe maintains a built-in _alias_ called `latest` that always refers to the latest asset tree version.

 <info>